jbm-home/writeepi/README.md

 To help you share and preview your work, you can also export to PDF, DOCX or EPUB3, making it easier than ever to create editor-ready files.
 Although I originally envisioned an "all-cloud" solution, I shifted to a desktop application for full offline control and made it open source so the community could help improve and adapt it quickly.

 ### Exciting news:
-I’ve now restored the cloud version, so you can run your own server and enjoy a more flexible workflow—whether that means collaborating online or simply keeping your writing accessible from anywhere.
+I’ve now restored the cloud version, so you can try on https://app.writeepi.com or run your own server and enjoy a more flexible workflow, whether that means collaborating online or simply keeping your writing accessible from anywhere.
 And because your content is priceless, robust backup management is at the heart of the project.

 By gathering user feedback and embracing open-source contributions, this software will continue to evolve, helping authors create with confidence.
 If you’re looking for a writing tool that’s both convenient and secure, give it a try and help shape its future!
 ## Support the project